newrelic/nri-winservices/README.md

 ## Install

-This integration comes bundled with New Relic's Windows agent.
+This integration comes bundled with New Relic's Windows infrastructure agent.
 It's not enabled by default.
-For install and configuration instructions, [see the official documentation](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/windows-services-integration#install).
+For installation and configuration instructions, [see the official documentation](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/windows-services-integration#install).

 ## Build